Stephen Snyder-Hill: CBUS of Love

-On Friday, June 21, 2013, Snyder-Hill and his husband Joshua arranged to have 25 LGBT couples married on the steps of the US Supreme Court right before the DOMA judgment.
+On June 21, 2013, Snyder-Hill and his husband Joshua arranged to have 25 LGBT couples married on the steps of the US Supreme Court right before the DOMA judgment.
 They were all married on the building's steps.
-During the ceremony, one of the guards came over and said to them that they were not allowed to protest, and he could not let them up on the grounds of the US Supreme Court as a group, but he said, "By God, nothing is preventing each couple from walking up there as a couple."
-So they did just that.
-As they were married they each walked down the steps of the US Supreme court as Snyder-Hill and Joshua read out their married names.
+During the ceremony, a guard said that they were not allowed to protest and could not be let on the grounds of the US Supreme Court as a group.
+Snyder-Hill resisted, saying, "By God, nothing is preventing each couple from walking up there as a couple."
+After the couples were married, they walked down the steps of the Supreme Court as Snyder-Hill and Joshua read out their married names.
 The event attracted media and news coverage from their local Columbus News, to newspapers such as the Washington Blade.

-News Media
+Media

 Snyder-Hill's story was featured on the front page of the LA Times on December 29, 2013.
 Reporter Christopher Goffard captured their story with the tagline, "America saw Stephen Hill's face for 15 seconds.
 It took him a lifetime to show it."

-Ted Talk
+TED Talk

 Snyder-Hill and his husband Joshua continue to travel as activists across the country telling their story.
 He uses the tagline "Trust the Power of your Voice" in speaking with universities and groups across the nation.
-He also did a TEDX Talk at Ohio State University in 2015 to a crowd of more than 4,000 people that ended in a standing ovation.
-This later would be a point of contention, during the sexual assault claim that Steve raised against Ohio State University.
-He posted on social media "in 2015, OSU asked me to be the headliner of their "Human Narrative" Ted Talk.
-It was titled "Trust the power of your voice".
-In 2018, They are asking me to silence mine.
+He also did a TEDx Talk at Ohio State University in 2015 to a crowd of more than 4,000 people that ended in a standing ovation.
+This later would be a point of contention during the sexual assault claim Snyder-Hill brought against Ohio State University.
+He posted on social media "in 2015, OSU asked me to be the headliner of their 'Human Narrative' TED Talk.
+It was titled 'Trust the power of your voice'.
+In 2018, They are asking me to silence mine."